KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 * Port the root `Item` of the plasmoid to `PlasmoidItem` (or `ContainmentItem`, if the plasmoid is a containment).
 If the root item wasn't an `Item` but rather something functional like a `MouseArea`, that item should be made a child of the new root `PlasmoidItem` or `ContainmentItem`.
 * All the properties and methods mentioned above will have to be ported from the `Plasmoid` attached property (or `plasmoid` context property) to be properties set on the root `PlasmoidItem` or `ContainmentItem` item.
 Other properties, such as `icon` and `title` can remain using the `Plasmoid` attached property.
 * for plasmoids that offer a C++ plugin as an `Applet` subclass, the C++ part doesn't change.
 The QML part drops its `nativeInterface` intermediary property, so change properties like `Plasmoid.nativeInterface.myProperty` to `Plasmoid.myProperty`
+* Un-version your QML module imports.
+This is unnecessary in Qt6 and can cause bugs.

 ### Example porting of a minimal plasmoid